Bak1va/Cosmic/README.md

 ```

 5. Run the built executable (for example `PacmanGame.exe`) from `build/` or the Visual Studio output directory.

-## Continuous Integration (notes)

-- The example workflow above is a ready-to-use Ubuntu-based GitHub Actions job.
-For multi-platform CI, add jobs using `runs-on: windows-latest` and `runs-on: macos-latest` and adapt dependency installation accordingly (msvc binaries or vcpkg on Windows, Homebrew on macOS).
-- Keep `BUILD_TYPE` as an environment variable in CI so you can switch between `Release` and `Debug` easily.

 ## Project layout (important files)